 The idea emerged from spending time with over 100 people in caring relationships in Unley and Salisbury in 2011.
 We found that many people were struggling with their caring role and facing a number of challenges.
 Yet there were also many people who had navigated these struggles and were managing well.
 Weavers aims to connect these two groups and in doing so reduce the stress of caring.

 Following the prototyping phase, The National Health and Medical Research Council, Helping Hand, and Southern Cross Care have provided funding and support for a larger scale trial of the program to develop it further and create an evidence base.
+Since August 2016, Weavers has been open-sourced.

 Related case studies